PostHog/posthog.com/contents/blog/posthog-vs-amplitude.md

 ### Transparent pricing

 All versions of PostHog are transparently priced – even the [Enterprise version](/pricing), which adds single sign-on (SAML), team training, instance monitoring, and more.
 Paid tiers (excluding Enterprise) are free up to 1 million events per month, and pricing calculators show exactly how much you'll pay when you go over 1 million.
 The more you use, the cheaper it gets per event.

+Amplitude doesn't share its pricing publibly, so you have to speak to their sales team to get up and running, and negotiate a price based on your usage.
+It's a bit like a really expensive restaurants.
+It looks fancy and expensive, but you only find out how expensive it is when you're already sat at your table.

 ## Strengths of Amplitude